 Second, Dave's team had a mandate to build the all-digital workplace.
 The Digital Products team was responsible for multiple the internal apps and websites to support a hybrid workforce of 60,000 around the world.
 The Takeda digital team supported ~80 experiences when one combined country websites, regional sites, and internal employee apps.

-The Takeda digital team hypothesized that their existing monolithic DXP stack couldn't do the job.
+The Takeda digital team hypothesized that their existing monolithic DXP stack with Optimizely couldn't do the job.
 But as they evaluated various decoupled and headless CMS options, they were faced with even more questions.
 Should they go with an API-first or API-only CMS?
 Which mix of agencies, developers, and vendors could set up the internal Takeda team for long-term success?

 New Stackbit-Based Architecture